 How Much Does It Cost to Live In Malaysia?

-Malaysia is a huge country, so it’s a bit tricky to state the definite cost of living there, because it varies greatly depending on the part of Malaysia you want to stay in, plus it depends whether you’re single or with a family.
+Malaysia is a huge country, so it’s a bit tricky to state the definite cost of living there because it varies greatly depending on the part of Malaysia you want to stay in, plus it depends on whether you’re single or with a family.

 You can get by and have a reasonably comfortable life here for 600$ a month.

-However, with this amount of money you will not live in a fancy apartment or eating in Western chain restaurants three times a week.
+However, with this amount of money, you will not live in a fancy apartment or eat in Western chain restaurants three times a week.

-However you can live in a decent place with air-conditioning, satellite TV and not worry at all about money.Cost of Living Index:
+However, you can live in a decent place with air-conditioning, and satellite TV and not worry at all about money.Cost of Living Index: